rladiesstl/meetup-apr-2021/README.md

 ### Preparing for the Workshop

-- Download the Data and R-Markdown document by clicking the green "Code" button and choosing "Download ZIP" -- you will get the files you need (and some you don't need, which you can delete)
+- Download the Data and R-Markdown document by clicking the green "Code" button on the top right of this repository and choosing "Download ZIP" -- you will get the files you need (and some you don't need, which you can delete)

 - Install the R packages: